ottrproject/OTTR_Quarto/README.md

 ## OTTR for Courses!

-Go to [ottrproject.org](https://www.ottrproject.org/) to get started! :tada:
+Go to [ottrproject.org](https://www.ottrproject.org/) for documentation to get started! :tada:

 The purpose of this course template and guide is to make course publishing maintenance across multiple different platforms _less painful_.